yorgopetsas/Python/Flask/Simple Flask Website/README.md

         return redirect(url_for("views.home"))
 ```

-6. JSON: This page will show the posibility to convert dictionary to JSON data and display it.
+6. <b>JSON</b>: This page will show the posibility to convert dictionary to JSON data and display it.
 You need to use the <i>jsonify</i> library which will convert a dictionary to JSON.
 Views.py setup below:

 ```
 	@views.route("/json")
 	def get_json():
 		return jsonify({'1_' : 'DESCRIPTION: This page will show how to convert dictionary to JSON data.', '2_' : '-', '3_' : 'DETAILS: The configuration is done in the views system of Flask were we need to import the  _jsonify_ library.
 Then we define a route and a get_json function.', '4_': '-', '5_': 'MORE DETAILS: The data is sent as dictionary, converted and dinamically visualized with a URL rule in the views.py file.', '6_' : '', '7_' : 'EXAMPLE:','_1' : '      @views.route("/json")', '_2' : '          def get_json():', '_3' : '          return jsonify(JSON_DICTIONARY)','_4':'', '_ZX' : '<BACK>  PLEASE HIT THE BACK BUTTON OF YOUR BROWSER SO YOU CAN GO BACK TO THE WEBSITE  <BACK>'})

 ```